-From classical acting to improvisation, physical theatre to contemporary digital performance, you’ll experience the full range of theatre on this focused and creative degree.
-Based in the purpose-built Performing Arts Centre, this course combines theoretical and practical preparation for performance, with training in:
+From classical acting to improvisation, physical theatre to contemporary digital performance, you’ll experience the full range of theatre of theatre practice on this performance focused and creative degree.
+Based in the purpose-built Performing Arts Centre, this course combines theory with practice in preparation for performance, incorporating sessions on:

 - Acting for camera

-Modules focus on the latest developments in Contemporary and Classical theatre and give you the chance to work with professional directors and leading theatre companies.
-The academic programme is supplemented by specialist workshops in areas like Commedia dell' Arte mask performance, TV Drama, Clowning, and Radio Acting.
+The Modules focus on the latest developments in both Contemporary and Classical theatre and give you the chance to work with professional directors and leading theatre companies.
+The academic programme is supplemented by specialist workshops in areas like Commedia dell' Arte mask performance, TV Drama, and Clowning, as well as regular opportunities to access professional performances at a reduced ticket price.

-As well as regularly performing at professional venues like Cheltenham’s Everyman Theatre, you will get the opportunity to take a show to the Edinburgh Festival Fringe.
-There are also optional international study trips to New York and Berlin.
-A special feature of the course is its site-specific performance work and you will get to create theatre for historic buildings like Blackfriars Abbey, Gloucester, or the National Trust’s Croome Court.
+You will be regularly performing at professional venues such as Cheltenham’s Everyman Theatre, and you will also have an opportunity to take a show to the Edinburgh Festival Fringe.
+There are optional international study trips to New York and Berlin to see shows and undertake professional workshops and talks.
+A special feature of the course is site-specific performance work where you will create theatre for historic buildings like Blackfriars Abbey in Gloucester, or at the National Trust’s Croome Court.

-Alongside 12 hours of module-focused learning each week, you’ll benefit from a further six hours of intensive skills training per week.
-In addition to these 18 hours of contact time per week, there are optional classes in improvisation, dance, and choral singing.
+Alongside your timetabled hours of module-focused learning each week, you’ll benefit from further hours of skills training.
+In addition to contact time per week, there are optional classes in improvisation, dance, and choral singing.

-You will explore the techniques of pioneering actors and directors such as Stanislavski, Stella Adler, Sanford Meissner, and Rudolf Laban and apply these to your own performance.
-You will study Shakespeare and Ancient Greek theatre, and also discover the latest developments in Multimedia and Immersive theatre.
-Elective modules include Performing Arts in Education, Creative Writing for Performance, Event Design, and Technical Theatre.
+You will explore the techniques of pioneering actors and directors such as Stanislavski, Stella Adler, Lee Strasberg and Rudolf Laban and apply these to your own performances.
+You will study the Ancient Greeks and Shakespeare, and also discover the latest developments in Contemporary Multimedia and Immersive theatre.
+Elective modules include Performing Arts in Education, Creative Writing for Performance and Acting for Camera.

 See the further details of fees and potential extra costs when studying a course at the University of Gloucestershire.